rlee32/standard-k-opt/readme.txt

-C++ implementation of standard 2-opt hill-climbing for the traveling salesman problem (TSP).
+C++ implementation of standard k-opt hill-climbing for the traveling salesman problem (TSP).
-This implementation is actually currently capable of 3-opt, and could be slightly simplified for 2-opt only.
+This implementation is currently capable of 2- and 3-opt.
-This repo will be renamed standard-k-opt.
+Time complexity is O(n^k).
+See my other repo, fast-k-opt, for a much superior O(n * log(n) ^ (k - 1)) implementation.

 Input files are assumed to be in TSPLIB format.